-Dining out is one of the main reason for the growth of the sauce and condiments market.
-Indeed, more than 50% of condiments in China are consumed at restaurant.
+Dining out is one of the main reasons for the growth of the sauce and condiments market.
+Indeed, more than 50% of condiments in China are consumed at restaurants.

 What do Chinese Consumers consider when buying condiments & sauces?

-- +80% of consumers say that Taste is their #1 criteria when purchasing condiments.
+- +80% of consumers say that Taste is their #1 criterion when purchasing condiments.

 - Reputation & Brand name is the second most important criteria especially true when purchasing Online.